 This is the season for scary things.
 Decorations, movies, and stories all tell tales of fright.
-They show up like clockwork in early October and are repeated each year.
+They show up like clockwork in the Fall and are repeated each year.
 I read a similar story the other day.
 Oh, not about ghouls or ghosts...about jewelry!
+Scary jewelry.

 For years now, we’ve seen headline stories about the toxic materials used in the manufacture of so many things made in China.
 Jewelry is no exception.
 It started as early as 2004 with high lead content in children’s jewelry.

 Lead was used in jewelry for children and adults to make bright colors, increase the weight of metal alloys, and to decrease the cost.
 Because of public outcry over the dangers of lead poisoning, especially in children’s jewelry, this use of lead was banned.

 Although manufacturers weren’t using lead, they still needed to make products that were cheap and brightly colored.
 Enter cadmium.
 It’s a toxic metal that can cause reproductive harm and cancer with long exposure, especially if put in the mouth or swallowed.
 Cadmium is used in the same way as lead.